-Learning how to choose a mediator might be critical to settling your case.
+Learning how to choose a family mediator might be critical to settling your case.
 This blog will help you understand the importance of choosing correctly.

 As fans of the Harry Potter series, my wife and I were excited about the release of the final film, Harry Potter and the Deathly Hallows – Part 2.